jarviscanada/jarvis_data_eng_GozdeArslan/core_java/grep/README.md

 # Improvement

-1-Use Java Stream APIs in the implementation rather than using java.util.List;
+1-Use Java Stream APIs in the implementation rather than using java collections for more efficient memory management.

-2- Use more and proper lambda implementation.
+2-Use more and proper lambda implementation.

+3-Flexible search methods can implement such as searching and replacing patterns.